taskrabbit/forklift/readme.md

 ### Steps

-You can optionally devide up your forklift plan into steps:
+You can optionally divide up your forklift plan into steps:
 ```ruby
 plan = Forklift::Plan.new
 plan.do! do